 - International: 9%

-Those accepted ED into Class of 2026 attended the following types of high schools:
+Those accepted ED into the Class of 2026 attended the following types of high schools:

 Barnard College’s “Yield Rate”

-Barnard College’s yield rate is 64%.
-For comparison, other top liberal arts schools have the following lower yields: Wesleyan University (36%), Haverford College (44%), and Vassar (31%).
+Barnard College’s yield rate is 65%.
+For comparison, other top liberal arts schools have the following lower yields: Wesleyan University, Haverford College, and Vassar all have significantly lower yield rates.